Women's History Month teaching guide blog graphic header

 Additional Resources

-While women impact modern history daily, we reserve the month of March to step back and learn a little (or a little more) about the history that has brought us to this place.
+While women impact modern history daily, we reserve the month of March to step back and learn a little (or a little more) about the history that brought us to this place.
 These additional resources offer unique insight and teaching opportunities about the create women storytellers who have (and continue) to shape culture.

 Read.
 Write.
 Think.